nalini-rangamani/surveyendpoint/README.md

 Nalini Rangamani.

 ## How it Works
-A survey has been done on Stackoverflow users to understand their demographics.
+A survey has been done on Stackoverflow users to understand their demographics.Data like their profession, their country of residence, employment statushave been collected.
 This data is a CSV file.
 The relevant columns from it are loaded into a postgres database.
 The endpoints analyse the data and return the data which can be plotted as graphs by the frontend.
 This runs in a hasura cluster and uses hasura data apis.

 ## What does it use